aronzwaan/aronzwaan.github.io/index.md

   implementation strategy, such as constraint programming.
 - Minimizes the effort type-checker writers need to incrementalize their type-checkers.
 - Sound and precise
+This work is in collaboration with [Hendrik van Antwerpen](https://hendrik.van-antwerpen.net).

 ### Teaching